 For the filling

-- In a skillet heat 1 tablespoon of olive oil over a medium heat.
+- In a skillet heat 1 tablespoon of olive oil over medium heat.
 Add the onions and cook slowly for about 15 minutes, until the onions are very soft.
+Once they are very soft turn up the heat slighlt then add 1 tablespoon of balsamic vinegar and stir well.
 Set aside to cool.

 - Beat the eggs and cream in a bowl and stir in the thyme leaves and 1/4 teaspoons each of sea salt and black pepper.